boredazfcuk/docker-icloudpd/README.md

 ## CONFIGURING A PASSWORD

 Once the container has been created, you should connect to it and run `/usr/local/bin/sync-icloud.sh --Initialise`.
 This will then take you through the process of adding your password to the container's keyring.
-It will also take you through generating a cookie that will allow the container to download the photos...
+It will also take you through generating a cookie that will allow the container to download the photos.

-If you launch a container without initialising it first, you will receive an error message similar to this:
+If you launch a container without initialising it first, you will receive this error message:
 ```
 ERROR    Keyring file /config/python_keyring/keyring_pass.cfg does not exist.
 INFO      - Please add the your password to the system keyring using the --Initialise script command line option.